berkeley-cs294-189/berkeley-cs294-189.github.io/_projects/proj02.md

 <!-- Start with h2, the page already includes your title. -->

 ## Introduction
 Increased complexity of CS topics for upper division classes may offer few opportunities for peer teaching as a way for demonstrating mastery of a topic.
 This assignment for an upper division class on Introduction to Artificial Intelligence (EECS 188) seeks to provide opportunities for peer teaching and creativity in a mathmatically technical class.
 The heart of the assignment is for peers to teach each other by making "cheat sheets" for each other for use in a quiz or a test.

 The implementation of the assignment centers on introducing a way of teaching neural networks using spreadsheets, which was developed by Tom Yeh, in addition to mathmatical notation.
+EECS 188 is currently taught in a lecture with weekly discussion format.
+The assignment was conceived as a discussion or lab activity, but it can also be used in larger classes.

 ## Learning Objectives:
 - deepen math intuition on the process of nodes’ activation weights “learning” in multilayer perceptrons with hands on activity through a spreadsheet presentation, and online visualization